 By now you’ve probably heard of the Wild Wild Country documentary series that premiered on Netflix on March 16th.

-It tells the incredible story of the Indian guru Bhagwan Shree Rajneesh and his followers founding a commune, Rajneeshpuram, in rural Oregon in the early 1980s.
-Remarkably, the commune grew into a movement, attracting thousands of people from around the world inspired by the promise of a new kind of society.
+It tells the incredible story of the Indian spiritual master Bhagwan Shree Rajneesh and his followers founding a commune, Rajneeshpuram, in rural Oregon in the early 1980s.
+Remarkably, the commune attracted thousands of people from around the world inspired by the promise of a new kind of society.

-The movement also drew controversy, with significant figures ending up being charged with terrorism and jailed for immigration fraud and attempted murder.
+The movement also drew controversy, with significant figures from the commune ending up being charged with terrorism and jailed for immigration fraud and attempted murder.

 The full video is below along with a transcript.
-Our hope is that others will be able to take the discussion further by building upon the ideas discussion here.
+Our hope is that others will be able to take the discussion further by building upon the ideas discussed here.